yumiana/yumi-Mia-/README.md

 🎨 Additionally, as a hobby, I enjoy creating particle drawings and developing mini-games using HTML5 canvas.
 My fascination with web3.0 technology, particularly the metaverse, has inspired me to explore rendering realistic graphics.
 I am proficient in using tools like three.js and r3f to bring immersive and lifelike experiences to life.

-❤️ I love to code, read and play tennis
+❤️ I love Philosophy, to read, Play Bass and tennis

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/mia-n-a33215267/) or check out my portfolio for more details about my projects and experiences.
 Happy coding! 👩‍💻✨